 It was early morning—past three o’ clock.
 No one had come to check up on him.
 Not a single person in this backwoods village ostensibly full of history’s most shining fairy-tale heroes.
 They were probably too busy enjoying their happy endings.
 He let the bitterness of that settle into his colon like hot coal.
 He chuckled, and the pain of it responded by urging him to stand.
 He did.

 His legs were asleep.
 It made moving around the counter problematic.
 He stumbled like a zombie, and tripped just before making it to his destination—the painting which provided cover to his enchanted wall safe.

 He got back to his feet and waved his hand.

 The painting dissolved, revealing the safe.
 He waved his hand again and the heavy door clicked slightly open.
-He grabbed the handle and pulled it all the way, then reached deep inside and withdrew a long mahogany box with ornate black and gold etchings.
-With another wave of his hand the safe closed and the painting rematerialized.
+Grabbing the handle and pulling it open all the way, he reached deep inside and withdrew a long mahogany box with ornate black and gold etchings.
+Another wave of his hand and the safe closed, the paintings rematerializing.

 He hadn’t looked at this box in almost five years—the longest in his entire centuries-long life.
 He hadn’t looked at it for her.
 She had insisted that he put it up, and he had acceded.
 He had actually kept his word.